morty-faas/cli/README.md

 First, you need to install the Morty CLI using one of the following methods:

+- Use the following command to install the latest version of the CLI :
+`curl -fsSL https://morty-faas.github.io/install-cli.sh | sudo sh`
 - Download a pre-compiled binary from the [releases](https://github.com/morty-faas/cli/releases) page
 - Build it from source, please see the [CONTRIBUTING.md](./CONTRIBUTING.md#compile-from-source)